 This book is for everyone who works on digital projects.

 Rather than demonstrate concepts through a barrage of facts and figures, we will learn through stories.
 Poisonous blowfish, Russian playwrights, tiny angels, Texas sharpshooters, and wilderness wildfires all make an appearance.
-From Chinese rail workers to UFOs, we will cover a lot of territory, because the experiences that surround us are as broad and varied as every age, culture, and occupation.
+From 19th century rail workers to UFOs, we will cover a lot of territory, because the experiences that surround us are as broad and varied as every age, culture, and occupation.